Updated: Jul 1

 2. Talk over your fears with a specialist dyslexia tutor.

-A specialist understands the type of problems that dyslexic children have, including the lesser known aspects such as how working memory or processing speed affects academic performance.
+A specialist, like myself, understands the type of problems that dyslexic children have, including the lesser known aspects such as how working memory or processing speed affects academic performance.

-I am always happy to chat with a parent about their child's difficulties and I have set up a free Facebook group where you can also receive help and advice from me - you can join this here.
+I offer a free 15 minute call with a parent about their child's difficulties and I have also set up a free Facebook group where you can also receive help and advice from me - you can join this here.

 3. Arrange for a private formal dyslexia assessment to be done.